Fragstiller/fragments/README.md

-# fragments - Procedural Trading Stratery Optimization Library
+# fragments - Procedural Trading Strategy Optimization Library

 This library allows you to procedurally find trading strategies for financial markets.
 Work in progress.